 ScripturalStudies

-What comes to mind when you read, hear, or see Jesus on the cross?!
+What comes to mind when you read, hear, or see the cross?

 By Nab B.